 3. Plié Leg Lift

+This is an excellent inner thigh movement.
 Here’s how to do a plié leg lift:

 - Squeeze your glutes and come to standing lifting one leg out to the side working the outer thigh muscles.
 Then return to your plié and repeat on the other side.

 Here’s how to do a stiletto squat:

 - Stand with your feet hip width apart or narrower.

 - Lift heels high like you’re wearing heels.
 Keeping your abs engaged slowly drop into a squat bringing your hips to knee height.

 - Squeeze your glutes and return to you starting position.